MP-Gadget/bigfile/README.rst

 Install
 -------

+Usually one only needs the Python binding in order to read a BigFile.

 To install the Python binding

 .. code:: bash

     pip install [--user] bigfile

-Usually there is no need to install the C API. bigfile can be embed into a project, by dropping in four files : bigfile.c bigfile-mpi.c, bigfile.h bigfile-mpi.h.
+The C-API of bigfile can be embedded into a project, by dropping in four files : bigfile.c bigfile-mpi.c, bigfile.h bigfile-mpi.h.

 However, if installation is preferred, use